open-ephys/onix-docs/source/Hardware Guide/PCIe Host/overview.rst

 PCIe Stack
 -------------------------
-We are using a slightly modified `version
-<https://github.com/aacuevas/riffa>`__ of the excellent, open-source `RIFFA
-<https://github.com/KastnerRG/riffa>`__ project to orchestrate data
-transmission over the PCIe bus.
+We are using a modified `version <https://github.com/aacuevas/riffa>`__ of the excellent, open-source `RIFFA <https://github.com/KastnerRG/riffa>`__ project to orchestrate data transmission over the PCIe bus.
 The PCIe protocol implementation and physical interface is provided by a `hard block
 <https://www.xilinx.com/products/intellectual-property/7_series_pci_express_block.html>`_
 in the Kintex-7 FPGA.